-Read Galatians 3:14 along with the Great Commission in Matthew 28:19-20, the Pentecost Promise in Acts 1:8 and the approximately 200 other world-missions- related Bible verses.
-That will make it clear that God wants all His people supporting and participating in the effort to proclaim the Gospel all over the earth (see brief video below of Dr. James Dobson on our ultimate purpose in life).
+Read Galatians 3:14 along with the Great Commission in Matthew 28:19-20, the Pentecost Promise in Acts 1:8, and the approximately 200 other world-missions-related Bible verses.
+That will make it clear that God wants all His people to support and participate in the effort to proclaim the Gospel all over the earth (see the brief video below of Dr. James Dobson on our ultimate purpose in life).

 I do not disagree with those who say that lovingly sharing Christ with those closest to us is very important.
 The Bible has plenty to say about our responsibility for that.
 However, the word "Gentiles" in Galatians 3:14 clearly points to people other than "our own kind."
 To First-Century Jewish Christians, Gentiles did not mean their relatives or the people next door or even those on the other side of town.
 "Gentiles" were the whole rest of the world.
 Paul's declaration in Galatians 3:14 is that God redeems us in order that the whole world might hear the Gospel.